section-engineering-education/engineering-education/content/articles/decision-tree-in-python/index.md

 Gini index is 0 if each feature category takes a homogenous class of the target variable and greater than 0 if elements are highly distributed randomly across various categories.
 A variable whose Gini index is zero implies that it is a pure variable.

 The Gini index criterion is highly applicable when a decision tree is on a large dataset.
 The reason is that the Gini index is easy to calculate compared to the Information gain.
-However, the information gain criterion could be the best alternative to create a tree on a small dataset.
+However, the information gain criterion could be the best alternative to creating a small dataset tree.
 The reason is that it involves many calculations.

 To calculate the Gini index, we use the following formula.

 Gini Index = 1 -  $ \sum _ { i = 1 } ^ { N } $ P<sub>*i*</sub></sub> <sup>*2*</sup>

 Working with the Gini index, we split our tree on the feature with a minor Gini index.

 Using an example, let us understand how the Gini index works.